 Teen drivers often lack the experience necessary to operate safely on our busy streets and highways.
 What’s worse is that many of these inexperienced teenage drivers regularly use their cell phones and multitask while driving.
 What is most alarming is the growing number of teens who don’t appreciate the dangers of driving while under the influence of marijuana.

-If you or someone you know has been injured in an accident caused by a teen driver, call a Miami car accident lawyer from The Law Offices of Prosper Shaked today at (305) 694-2676, chat us online, or fill the form to your right and an attorney will call you immediately for a free consultation.
+If you or someone you know has been injured in an accident caused by a teen driver, call a Miami car accident lawyer from Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676, chat us online, or fill the form to your right and an attorney will call you immediately for a free consultation.

 Top Teenage Driving Risks in Miami, Florida